 Prospanica provides Hispanic business professionals with support and advocacy, and it offers student and professional memberships.
 Student members receive mentoring services, internship opportunities, and MBA minority scholarships.

 Serving as a unifying voice for Latin businesses, the LBA operates the Latin Business Association Institute, an educational research organization.
 LBA membership benefits include networking opportunities, exclusive annual events, and legal assistance for businesses.

 - American Indian Graduate Center Fellowship

 - Amount: $1,000-$5,000 per academic year

-Applicants must be enrolled full time in a graduate or professional program at an accredited U.S. institution in the U.S., and must demonstrate financial need.
-Candidates must also be enrolled as a member of a federally recognized American-Indian tribe or Alaska-Native group, or provide documentation of American-Indian ancestry.
+To qualify, applicants need full-time enrollment in a graduate or professional program at an accredited U.S. institution, and they must demonstrate financial need.
+Candidates must also be a member of a federally recognized American Indian tribe or Alaska Native group, or they must provide documentation of American Indian ancestry.

 - American Indian College Fund Full Circle Scholarship